Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: Impacts of the Energy Transition on Load Limits in Low-Voltage Grids

 \subsubsection{Simulation Verification}

-A targeted validation study with reduced problem size was conducted to confirm the correctness of the simulation.
-One urban and one rural test network with the same topology and number of \acp{NCP} as the main simulation were used.
-Synthetic input data covering eight selected time steps were constructed with known demand and generation values to produce unambiguous expected system responses.
+A targeted validation study was conducted using one urban and one rural test network with the same topology and number of \acp{NCP} as the main simulation.
+Synthetic input data for eight time steps were constructed with known demand and generation values, covering the full range of operating conditions: no-congestion baselines, isolated high loads from each technology (\ac{PV}, \acp{EV}, public charging, heat pumps), simultaneous extreme demand triggering solver non-convergence, and balanced high-load/high-generation cases.
+All eight test cases produced results consistent with the expected outcomes.
+These results confirm the correctness of scenario-to-network mapping, device penetration scaling, congestion detection, and root-cause classification.